wwwted/MySQL-InnoDB-Cluster-3VM-Setup/README.md

 dba.configureInstance('idcAdmin@192.168.57.3:3306',{password:'idcAdmin'});
 ```

-Configuration options by configureInstance ("SET PERSIST") can be found in file: mysqldata/mysqld-auto.cnf
+Configuration options added by configureInstance ("SET PERSIST") can be found in file: mysqldata/mysqld-auto.cnf
 You can also view these changes in MySQL by running:
 ```
 ./mysqlsrc/bin/mysql -uroot -S mysqldata/my.sock -e "select * from performance_schema.persisted_variables;